Drain Host

 - Queued stacks with their predicted destination

-Failed stacks are skipped — the drain continues with the rest.
-At the end you get a summary showing what succeeded, what was skipped, and why.
+The drain runs through the states planning → executing → completed (or aborted if you stop it).
+Failed stacks are skipped with a reason in the per-stack status; the drain continues with the rest.
+At the end you have a summary showing what succeeded and what didn’t.

 Audit log